backups-obsidian/backup-obsidian/main/300 short-notes/How to setup neovim.md

 - To which particular one you have active in the current buffer `LspInfo`
 - Any server must be installed for it to be active
 - More to do
+- null ls video

 ## Telescope
 - find_files
 - live_grep - `brew install ripgrep`
 - Go to normal mode and mode up and down, go to insert mode to type

+## Commenting
+- For better commenting use `nvim-ts-context-commentstring` (generally for webdev languages)

+## Toggle term
+- When you scroll you go to visual mode, use a/i to go to insert mode